 Or you’re like me and you have a bunch of old Windows install discs collecting dust that are just begging for new life.

 Historically significant, Windows 95 set the standard for the desktop GUI.
 It was also insanely unstable.
 Even in VB, it may still give you fits.

 Create a new VB install.
 Set the virtue hard drive (.vdi file) to a fixed size of no more than 2GB.
-Set RAM to 128MB.
+Set RAM to 32 or 64MB.
 Set video RAM to 32MB.
 Remember to disable VT-x/AMD-V and Nested Paging.

 If you have a full Windows 95 install disk (OEM disks or full commercial release), load DOS 6.22 just as you did for Windows 3.1x.
 Add the cdrom.img files to the completed install.
 Now you can reboot your virtual install and use your Windows 95 disc to install the OS.